Calculating Text Height

 The basic technique for calculating text height uses the three basic non-view components of the text system:

 NSLayoutManager.
-The text storage object holds the string to be measured; the text container specifies the width of the layout area; and the layout manager does the layout and returns the width.
+The text storage object holds the string to be measured; the text container specifies the width of the layout area; and the layout manager does the layout and returns the height.